jschnurr/kubernetes-the-hard-way-on-azure/scripts/master/README.md

 ## Create kubernetes configurations
 ```
-# create a directory to hold all the generated certificates
+# create a directory to hold all the generated configurations
 cd ~/kthw-azure-git/scripts/master
 mkdir configs
 ```